Back to Blog

 Using dog assumptions for a cat

-• Choose Cat in the tool.
-Species changes the model.
+• Always choose Cat in the tool.
+Species changes the energy model.

 When your veterinarian should lead

-Involve your veterinarian before relying on a new calorie target if your cat is pregnant or nursing, has diabetes, kidney disease, hyperthyroidism, GI disease, eats a prescription diet, or has unexplained weight change.
+Involve your veterinarian before relying on a new calorie target if your cat is pregnant or nursing, has diabetes, kidney disease, hyperthyroidism, GI disease, eats a prescription diet, is underweight without explanation, or needs structured weight loss.

 The bottom line

-A cat food portion calculator is a structured starting point—not a replacement for diagnosis.
-Enter accurate label calories, score body condition honestly, and treat slow, vet-guided weight loss as the default for obese cats.
+A cat food portion calculator is a structured starting point for measured feeding.
+Enter accurate label calories, score body condition honestly, and treat slow, vet-guided weight loss as the default for overweight cats.

-Related: Full calculator guide (dog + cat) · BCS explained · Calculator
+Related: Full calculator guide (dog + cat) · BCS explained · Cat palatability & intake · Calculator

 Share Article